poethan/LEPOR/README.md

 -------------

-Papers that used LEPOR (hLEPOR, nLEPOR) for their work:
+# Work/Project/Papers that used/refered/discussed LEPOR (hLEPOR, nLEPOR):

 Marzouk, S. & Hansen-Schirra, S. 'Evaluation of the impact of controlled language on neural machine translation compared to other MT architectures'.
 Journal of Machine Translation (2019). https://doi.org/10.1007/s10590-019-09233-w